FlytoTheSpace/everythingatonce/maths.md

 - $D: 500$
 - $M: 1000$

+Rules:

+- Every 2nd (eg $V, L, D... $) Roman Numeral Aplhabet is are Never:
+  - Written behind the Symbol with Greater Value
+  - Repeated
+  - Subtracted
+- Non Second Roman Number (eg $I, X, C, M ...$)
+  - Not Repeated more then `3` times
+  - Can only be used for Subtraction for Alphabets up to `+2` next to it

 | Roman    | Normal  | Interpretation |
 | -------- | ------- | -------------- |
 | $$I   $$ | $$1  $$ | $$1         $$ |